fverloy/fverloy/README.md

 ### I'm currently the EMEA Field CTO at Noname Security.

 - 🚀 I’m currently working on building a rocket ship at Noname Security.
-- ⚙️ I’m currently learning Rust.
 - 📚 I’m looking to collaborate on writing a technical book (O'Reilly, No Starch Press, Packt,...) on Cloud/Storage/Networking/Automation/IaC
 - 💬 Ask me about Cloud, Data Management, Cloud Networking, Infrastructure as Code, API Security.
 - 🃏 Pronouns: he/him/his